mkorpela/pabot/README.md

   be used for distributing testing to multiple machines.

 --chunk
   Optionally chunk tests to PROCESSES number of robot runs.
+This can save time because all the suites will share the same setups and teardowns.

 Example usages: